Training & Meetings

 - University of Alaska Museum of the North: Preparing a Bird Skin

-- University of Kansas Biodiversity Institute: Bird Fluid Specimen Procedures (PDF)
+- University of Kansas and Smithsonian Institution: Bird Fluid Specimen Procedures (PDF)

 - University of Wyoming Museum of Vertebrates: Preparing a Bird Skeleton (PDF)